 There exists an effective and independent audit office.
-10 🗌 9 🗌 There exists an effective and independent audit office, but its role is slightly limited.
-8 7 6 There exists an independent audit office, but its role is considerably limited.
-5 4 3 There does not exist an independent and effective audit office.
-2 [
+10 🗆 9 🗆 There exists an effective and independent audit office, but its role is slightly limited.
+8 🗆 There exists an independent audit office, but its role is considerably limited.
+6 □ 5 □ There does not exist an independent and effective audit office 3 🗆 There does not exist an independent and effective audit office.
+1 🗆